SMART Seas Network & SAM Approach: JOIN US

-There are several ways you can join the SMART Seas programme.
+There are several ways you can join the SMART Seas network and contribute to the SAM approach in East Africa & the Western Indian Ocean.
 Read below and join!
 Or Follow us on Twitter @WIO_SAM

 MPA managers, fishing communities, and agencies